mesh7/vivid/README.md

 # vivid
-A minimal chrome extension helps to determine the color code of different elements of a webpage while browsing the internet.
+A minimal Chrome extension helps to determine the color code of different elements of a webpage while browsing the internet and save colors for later.